 MRCPsych on the Go: Revision Essentials

-This podcast is designed for psychiatry trainees preparing for Paper A, B, CASC but also, medical students.
-Each episode focuses on key syllabus topics and explains them in clear, structured language to help you understand and retain the most important concepts.
+Each episode focuses on key syllabus topics, explained in clear and structured language to help you understand and retain the most important concepts.

 LinkedIn: https://www.linkedin.com/company/mrcpsychonthego